bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 [bgoonz’s gists · GitHub](https://gist.github.com/bgoonz)

-#### A condensed summary of the entire “JavaScript the Good Parts” book
+#### A condensed summary of the entire “JavaScript the Good Parts " book

 I hope these notes help shed some light and save some time… (this is the most I could condense an entire book)